 - Can we get training from the CORC Team

 Full CORC members can receive one day of bespoke, on-site support per year from a Regional Support Officer.
 This could cover, for example, information on routine outcome measures, support with using measures in clinical practice or assistance with interpreting outcomes data.
-Further training is also offered through our annual training programme, with courses available in different regions throughout the year.
 Additional information about what training and support is included in your organisation’s membership can be found on Membership models page.

 - How do I register for training?

 You can register for upcoming trainings by clicking on the training you are interested in on our Training and Events page and completing the booking details that follow.

 - I'm interested in finding out more about CORC and it's history.
 Could you tell me more?

 You can find more information about who we are and what we do here.

 - How do you use outcome measures to improve services?